Adult-onset Still's Disease

 What is Adult-onset Still's disease?

-What causes Adult-onset Still's disease?
+What is the cause of Adult-onset Still's disease?

 How is Adult-onset Still's disease diagnosed?